 - Pan the map by clicking and dragging it in any direction.

 - Hover over a shape on the map to view its corresponding tooltip (which shows the connected data values).

 Note that zoom or pan changes that you make in View mode will persist even when you switch back to Edit mode.

-This section describes other map properties which you may find useful.
+This section describes other map properties that you may find useful.

 By default, when you add a map visualization from the Data Visualization toolbar, some built-in map resources (such as Continents) will be loaded automatically.
-You can see this if you go to PROPERTIES and view the list of shape elements.
+You can see this in the Properties panel if you view the list of shape elements.

-Next, switch to View mode and start zooming in and you'll eventually see country-level shapes being loaded in automatically as well.
+Switch to View mode and start zooming in and you will eventually see country-level shapes being loaded in as well.